superxuang/amta-net/README.md

 ## Citation
     @inproceedings{Xu2020PBSeg,
-      title = {Asymmetrical Multi-Task Attention U-Net for the Segmentation of Prostate Bed in CT Image}, author = {Xuanang Xu and Chunfeng Lian and Shuai Wang and Andrew Z. Wang and Trevor J. Royce and Ronald C. Chen and Jun Lian and Dinggang Shen}, booktitle={International Conference on Medical Image Computing and Computer-Assisted Intervention}, year = {2020},
+      title = {Asymmetrical Multi-Task Attention U-Net for the Segmentation of Prostate Bed in CT Image}, author = {Xuanang Xu and Chunfeng Lian and Shuai Wang and Andrew Wang and Trevor Royce and Ronald Chen and Jun Lian and Dinggang Shen}, booktitle={International Conference on Medical Image Computing and Computer-Assisted Intervention}, year = {2020},
       pages = {470--479},